-Perceptions of safety are a key factor in expanding the customer base and encouraging new or returning shoppers to spend their dollars in the Nubian Square Business District rather than in surrounding businesses districts.
+Perceptions of safety are a key factor in expanding the customer base and encouraging new or returning shoppers to spend their dollars in the Nubian Square Business District rather than elsewhere in the surrounding area.

 Focus group participants agree that both the reality and the perceptions surrounding Nubian Square's safety are damaging to business sales and customer and civic experience.
 Perceptions are important to note, as criminology research suggests "fear of crime generally occurs at higher rates than recorded victimization."